-An addition off to the side of house seems easy to accomplish, but how does it attach to house both aesthetically and structurally?
+An addition off to the side of the house seems easy to accomplish, but how does it attach to the house both aesthetically and structurally?

 4. Accessing Your New Space

-What is the access like?
-How is the connectivity to new area?
-If you want to add on to a wing of the house and create an addition onto end of hallway, how do you get to it?
+What is access like?
+How is the connectivity to the new area?
+If you want to add to a wing of the house and create an addition onto the end of the hallway, how do you get to it?
 Your home was not originally planned that way.
 You don’t want to walk through a bedroom to get to the new area.
 How the rooms flow together is very important.

 Few people realize how much space a set of stairs takes up to get you up to a second-story addition.
 “It’s about the size of your car,” says Robert Wood, president of Mountainwood Homes.
 “Visualize your car parked in that space.
 What space are you going to give up downstairs to get up there?”

-Estimate that 50-75 square feet must come out of existing footprint to get a staircase in.
+Estimate that 50-75 square feet must come out of the existing footprint to get a staircase in.

-Are siding materials even available?
+- Are the siding materials even available?
 Will the new space blend in with the old?

 With decorative trim in older homes such as the Laurelhurst area, do you want to match it exactly?
 If so, we will get a trim piece to match.